-If you want maximum tooth whitening as quickly as possible, then Zoom!® whitening is an effective procedure that can be performed in the dental office.
+If you desire maximum tooth whitening as quickly as possible, Zoom!® whitening is an effective procedure that can be performed in the dental office.

 1. First, retractors are placed to hold your lips away from your teeth so that the bleaching light can shine on them.

 2. Then a napkin is placed to protect your lips and a soft, rubbery coating is placed over your gums.
 This allows the use of the most concentrated peroxide possible for your teeth.

 3. The Zoom bleaching light is focused on your teeth.
 The light and the heat further accelerate the bleaching process.
 You will sit under this light for 15 to 45 minutes, depending on how your teeth respond.

 4. At the end of this appointment, your teeth are dramatically whiter.

 After the Zoom whitening session, we give you a custom tray for you to continue the treatment at home and to maintain the dramatic whiteness of your teeth.